Best Professional Treadmills For Home & Commercial Use – Reviewed & Rated

 It's a true professional treadmill that supports multi-person use, and allows you to save multiple users.
 It's great for beginners that want to do some light exercises, as it guides them to do things like stretch movements, and also gives diet tips.

-You can also listen to the Bowflex Radio while you’re working out, which offers a large variety of music to make your workout an enjoyable experience.
+You can also listen to the Bowflex Radio while you're working out, which offers a large variety of music to make your session an enjoyable experience.

-Finally, it offers Bluetooth connectivity that allows you to track your progress from the comfort and convenience of your smartphone or tablet.
-There’s also the World App that offers a unique experience of exploring exotic locations while you run on your treadmill.
+Finally, its Bluetooth connection capabilities allow you to track your progress from your smartphone or tablet.
+There's also the World App that offers a unique experience of exploring exotic locations while you run on your treadmill.

 I'd love to rate it a full 10/10,but there must have been a bit more for me to be able to do so.